+Feedback:

+Need content on using an API Catalog/Exchange/Marketplace.
+How to Providers put APIs in Catalog.
+How do Consumers get API’s in Catalog.
+What is the governance mechanism between the Provider, Consumer, and the API Custodian (i.e. Administrator) during the “Reuse process”.
+How do Consumers find and browse API’s that are reusable?

+How to leverage an API Contract during “Reuse process”

+Need content on using Shared Libraries and Common Re-Use.
+Examples, such as Error Handling, Logging, and other utilities.

+I killed the section on 3 API Layers because we have content already defining the 3 API Layers.
+But, more importantly, how are API’s at each layer made reusable and how are they typically reused?

 INTRODUCTION

 Introducing software reuse at a corporate level represents one of the most promising means of addressing the rising costs that are plaguing the software industry.
 A series of mechanisms are needed for shortening development cycles and providing reliable software of high quality which will be more maintainable and flexible for future extensions.
+API driven solutions can leverage these approaches, so that the VA solutions built on API’s can follow a “Re-Use First” approach to solution design.

-This document describes a POV for implementing a reuse methodology focusing on the reusable software artifact library system and its role inside the reuse program.
-The goal for reuse program is to make software reuse a significant and systematic part of the software process.
-To institutionalize a software reuse process that incorporates reuse-specific activities all along the object oriented software development process, drawing heavily on a reusable software artifact library system which has been designed to support the classification, management and search for artifacts to be employed in reuse efforts.
+This section describes guidelines for implementing an API reuse methodology focusing on a reusable API artifact library system and its role inside the reuse program.
+The goal for reuse program is to make API reuse a significant and systematic part of the software development process.
+To institutionalize an API reuse process that incorporates reuse-specific activities all along the object oriented software development process, drawing heavily on a reusable software artifact library system which has been designed to support the classification, management and search for artifacts to be employed in reuse efforts.

 The API implementation patterns are mainstream and engineers can effectively take advantage of reusable components without having to tightly couple or make a duplicate copy of code for basic reuse, the prime question shifts from “what can we do to enable software reuse?” to “how can we instrument and measure our software reuse?”